TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Go ahead and update the `odin-links-and-images` project with width and height tags on the dog image.
+Go ahead and update the `odin-links-and-images` project with width and height attributes on the dog image.

 ### Assignment